+$$\mu^{\nu} = \frac{\mu(1-s)}{1-\mu s},$$

-$$\boldsymbol{m}^{v} = \frac{\boldsymbol{m}(1-s)}{1-\boldsymbol{m}s},$$ where $\mathbf{m}^{v}$ denotes the markup on real value added, s denotes the intermediate inputs share in total revenue, and $\mathbf{m}$ denotes the gross output markup.
+where μ^{ν} denotes the markup on real value added, s denotes the intermediate inputs share in total revenue, and μ denotes the gross output markup.
 The formula implies that if the value added markup is to be finite, the gross output markup must not exceed 1/s.

-Nevo (2001) using data from the Annual Survey of Manufacturers over the period 1988-1992, provides materials share figures for Ready-to-Eat Cereals (SIC 2043) and for the food industry overall (SIC 20).
+Nevo (2001), using data from the Annual Survey of Manufacturers over the period 1988-92, provides materials share figures for ready-to-eat cereals (SIC [Standard Industrial Classification] 2043) and for the food industry overall (SIC 20).
 For cereals, he reports a materials share of 26.5 percent, which from the above formula implies that the gross output markup should not exceed 1/0.265 = 3.77.
-Indeed, according to our findings (see Figure 1), the "preferred" lower bound markup ratio for the cereals category equals 1.41, well below the upper bound imposed by the above formula.
+Indeed, according to our findings (see figure 7.1), the preferred lower-bound markup ratio for the cereals category equals 1.41, well below the upper bound imposed by the above formula.

 For the entire food industry, Nevo reports a materials share of 63.4 percent.
 This imposes an upper bound of 1.58 on the gross output markup ratio.
-Twelve of the 19 categories we study would be classified as food.
+Twelve of the nineteen categories we study would be classified as food.
 These are soft drinks, crackers, canned soups, oatmeal, cookies, snack crackers, cereals, bottled juice, cheese, frozen juice, frozen entrees, and canned tuna.
-Of these 12 categories, the numerical values of the "preferred" markup ratios for the last 8 categories fall below 1.58.
+Of these twelve categories, the numerical values of the preferred markup ratios for the last eight categories fall below 1.58.
 For two additional categories (oatmeal and canned soups), the markup ratio is only slightly higher than 1.58.
-For only two categories (crackers and soft drinks), does the markup ratio exceed 1.58 substantially.
+For only two categories (crackers and soft drinks) does the markup ratio substantially exceed 1.58.
 This suggests that materials share in these two categories must be smaller than 26.5 percent, which seems reasonable.
-Moreover, the inter-quartile ranges we report indicate that the great majority of the products in each one of the 12 categories satisfy this constraint.
+Moreover, the interquartile ranges we report indicate that the great majority of the products in each one of the twelve categories satisfy this constraint.

-Finally, without having actual data on the cost shares of intermediate inputs used by manufacturers of individual food categories, we strongly suspect that the products with the lowest markup ratios, such as canned tuna, frozen entrees, cheese, frozen juice, and bottled juice, also have the highest share of materials.
+Finally, without having actual data on the cost shares of intermediate inputs used by manufacturers of individual food categories, we strongly suspect that the products with the lowest markup ratios, such as canned tuna, frozen entrees, cheese, frozen juice, and bottled juice, also have the highest share of materials.12

-VII.
-Concluding Remarks
+7.7 Concluding Remarks

 In this paper we study the size of markups for nationally branded products sold in a large U.S. retail supermarket chain.
-Our approach, which we hope will serve as a complement to more structural econometric approaches, treats the wholesale price of a comparable private label product as an upper bound on the marginal costs faced by the brand manufacturer.
-Using scanner data from a large Midwestern chain, we have computed various upper and lower bound markup ratios for over 230 products in 19 categories.
+Our approach, which we hope will serve as a complement to more structural econometric approaches, treats the wholesale price of a comparable private-label product as an upper bound on the marginal costs faced by the brand manufacturer.
+Using scanner data from a large Midwestern chain, we have computed various upper- and lower-bound markup ratios for over 230 products in nineteen categories.
 We found that markup ratios measured this way range from 3.44 for toothbrushes and 2.23 for soft drinks to about 1.15-1.20 for canned tuna and frozen entrees, with the majority of categories falling in the range 1.40-2.10.
 Lower bounds on manufacturers' markups are even higher.
-Thus the data indicate that markups on nationally branded products sold in U.S. supermarkets are large.
+Thus, the data indicate that markups on nationally branded products sold in U.S. supermarkets are large.